rrosajp/youtubemusicdownloader/README.md

     pip install yt_dlp mutagen ytmusicapi
 You will also need ffmpeg installed in your system.

-### Know issues
-* It can't download tracks that exceeds the Windows file length limit.
-The current workaround is to run the script on WSL.

 Special thanks to Patrick Timm for helping me out in this project.